 If your child is injured on a school bus, your PIP also covers their associated medical expenses.
 Furthermore, your PIP covers your medical costs if you are injured in someone else’s car, or if you are hit by a motor vehicle and injured as a bicyclist or a pedestrian.

 The PIP statute limits the types of losses you can claim.
-For example, you cannot receive compensation for pain and suffering and other non-economic damages you suffer from your car accident.
+For example, you cannot receive compensation for pain and suffering, and other non-economic damages you suffer from your car accident.
 PIP only covers 80 percent of your medical bills.

 Note: You must seek medical attention within 14 days of your accident, or your insurer will not cover your medical bills.

-Getting Around PIP Limitations Using Florida’s Serious Injury Threshold and Third-Party Claims
+Getting Around PIP Limitations Using Florida’s Serious Injury

 If you meet certain state-established thresholds for “serious injury,” you can move outside Florida’s PIP system and file a third-party insurance claim or personal injury lawsuit against the at-fault party and pursue compensation for non-economic losses you have experienced.
 You would recover these losses through that driver’s bodily injury liability policy.